The Port of Venice: Transportation and Getting to Town from Venice Cruise Terminal

 Getting from the Venice port to the center of Venice or St. Marks square seems to be the buzz of the dining room a few days before your Mediterranean cruise ship reaches the port.

-You might see lines of passengers waiting to book their shore excursion tours at any cost, thinking that is the only way of getting from the port of Venice to Saint Mark's square, from where all the main attractions are easy to reach.
+That is why you might see lines of passengers waiting to book their shore excursion tours at any cost, thinking that is the only way of getting from the Marghera port of Venice to Saint Mark's square, from where all the main attractions are easy to reach.

-In Venice, you may think it can get all so confusing with all these different kinds of boats: vaporettos (water buses), Venice water taxis you catch by the canals, water taxis pre-booked online, cruise line organized water shuttle boats.
+And then, if this is your first visit ever, it gets even more confusing with all those different kinds of boats, both public and private: vaporettos (water buses), Venice water taxis you catch by the canals, water taxis pre-booked online, and cruise line organized water shuttle boats.

 Then again there are those who say they will just walk to Venice...and use the Venice people mover.
 By now, you're completely confused and have no idea what you're doing.